Colorado (Neil Young and Crazy Horse album)

-Colorado is the 39th studio album by Canadian-American singer-songwriter Neil Young (and his first studio album with Crazy Horse since 2012), released on October 25, 2019, by Reprise Records.
+Colorado is the 41st studio album by Canadian-American singer-songwriter Neil Young (and his first studio album with Crazy Horse since 2012), released on October 25, 2019, by Reprise Records.
 The album was preceded by the singles "Milky Way" (released on August 30, 2019) and "Rainbow of Colors" (released on September 12, 2019) and is dedicated to Elliot Roberts, Young's manager since 1967, who died aged 76 on June 21, 2019.
 It was also the first album to feature Nils Lofgren as a member of Crazy Horse since 1971.

+Background

+Colorado is Young's first album with Crazy Horse since 2012's Psychedelic Pill.
+After their 2014 tour of Europe, Guitarist Frank "Poncho" Sampedro retired from the group due to arthritis in both hands.
+The band went on hiatus and Young recorded three albums with Lukas and Micah Nelson's Promise of the Real.
+For their first shows together in 2018 without Sampedro, and for Colorado, Young enlisted longtime collaborator Nils Lofgren to play guitar.

+Young recorded the album near Telluride, Colorado, his new home after moving to be with his wife Daryl Hannah in the wake of losing a second Malibu home to fire.